-Erectile dysfunction (ED) is when you can’t get or keep an erection sufficient for satisfying sex.
+Erectile dysfunction (ED) means you can’t get or keep an erection sufficient for satisfying sex.
 That might include erections that don’t last as long as you want or aren’t as firm as you’d like.

 ED can be distressing, but it is very common—the most common sexual dysfunction there is.
-In fact, nearly one in five men experience ED by the age of 30, and about half of all men experience ED by the age of 50 (Feldman, 1994).
+In fact, nearly one in five men experience ED by the age of 30, and about half of all men over 40 experience ED (Sooriyamoorthy, 2022).

-And since there are many different things that can contribute to ED, there are many different things you can try to treat it.
-Among them are various vitamins and supplements.
+And since many different factors can contribute to ED, there are many different methods you can try to treat it.
+Among them are various vitamins for ED.

-One study found that men with vitamin D deficiency were 32% more likely to have trouble with erections than men without (Farag, 2016).
-More in-depth research has shown that the testicles have more receptors for vitamin D than other areas of the body, meaning the vitamin likely plays an important role there (Crafa, 2020).
+One study found that men with a vitamin D deficiency were 32% more likely to have trouble with erections than men without (Farag, 2016).
+More in-depth research has shown that the testicles have many receptors for vitamin D, meaning the vitamin may play an important role in erections (Crafa, 2020).

 Low vitamin D levels are pretty common.
-Between 2001–2006, one-third of the U.S. population had insufficient amounts of vitamin D, according to the Institute of Medicine (Looker, 2011).
+Between 2001–2006, one-third of the U.S. population had insufficient amounts of vitamin D (Looker, 2011).
 Your healthcare provider can test your vitamin D levels with a simple blood test.

-To say for sure that vitamin D takes the “D” out of “ED,” we’d need more research.
-To date, there haven’t been any studies showing that treatment of vitamin D deficiency might restore erectile function.
+To say for sure that vitamin D takes the “D” out of “ED,” we need more research.
+To date, there aren’t any studies showing that treatment of vitamin D deficiency might resolve erectile function.
 Still, if your levels are low, it’s a good idea to speak with your provider about supplementation.

-We all know that vitamin C (ascorbic acid) is an important nutrient, but it may help your erections, too (Meldrum, 2010).
-Antioxidants like vitamin C boost a chemical in our bodies called nitric oxide (NO) and prevent its breakdown, which is actually very similar to how Viagra works (d’Uscio, 2003).
-Nitric oxide opens up our blood vessels and improves blood flow.
+Most of us know that vitamin C (ascorbic acid) is an important nutrient for overall well-being, but it may help your erections, too (Meldrum, 2010).
+Antioxidants like vitamin C boost a chemical in our bodies called nitric oxide (NO), which works similarly in the body to Viagra (see Important Safety Information)–nitric oxide opens up our blood vessels and improves blood flow (d’Uscio, 2003).

-And while that might seem promising, there isn’t actually any research showing that vitamin C will get you hard.
-Still, if you have a deficiency, it probably won’t hurt.
-Vitamin C is found in citrus fruits, kale, cauliflower, berries, and more, so getting your daily dose has never been more delicious.
+While that seems promising, there isn’t actually any research to prove that vitamin C can improve your erections.
+Still, if you have a deficiency, supplementing may be a healthy choice.
+Vitamin C is found in foods like citrus fruits, kale, cauliflower, berries, and more.

 Speak with a provider to find out if you need to up your intake and explore ways to get the vitamin C you need.